 “Hah,” the blond ringleader taunts.

-I looked down, which convinces me they had won.
+I look down, which convinces me they’ve won.

 “Never look down,” he calls to me.
 “Now you’ll never jump.”